 JK: To love a little more.
 Be kinder to yourself and the world around you.
 Be a force for lightness.
 Embrace the terrible, wonderful weight of existence.
 All of that jazz.
 None of us are alone, yet we’re all isolated in our insecure minds, in our money-obsessed culture.
 Fly your damn freak flag and confront what’s holding you back.
 It’s not as easy as it sounds, but simply loving in the immediate, all encompassing sense is a revolutionary act.
 Let’s revolt!

-Stream “Sadhu” below, and look out for their debut LP this spring.
+Stream first single “Cosmos” below, and look out for their debut LP The Space Inside Your Head out 5/26.
 Of course, if you like what you hear, give God Tiny a fancy ol’ “Like” on Facebook HERE.

 Do you have under 1000 Facebook likes?
 Let me know about you!
 Feel free to reach out via the form below.